Ralph Heskett: Episcopate

 He was appointed the bishop of the Diocese of Gibraltar by Pope Benedict XVI on 18 March 2010.
 His consecration to the episcopate took place on 10 July 2010; the principal consecrator was the Most Reverend Michael George Bowen, Archbishop Emeritus of Southwark, with the Right Reverend Charles Caruana, Bishop Emeritus of Gibraltar, and the Right Reverend Thomas Matthew Burns, Bishop of Menevia, as co-consecrators.

 Heskett was appointed bishop of the Diocese of Hallam by Pope Francis on 20 May 2014, and installed during a Mass on 10 July 2014.
+On 20th March 2026, Heskett asked Pope Leo XIV if he could resign on the grounds of declining health, the pope accepted Heskett's resignation and appointed Bishop Marcus Stock as Apostolic Administrator of Hallam.